List of Dude, That's My Ghost! characters: The Delivery Guy

 The Delivery Guy is a goofy delivery guy that normally ends up on the receiving end of Spencer and Billy's antics.

 Greg Slick

 Greg Slick is a local celebrity and entertainment show host who reports on big pop culture-related news in Hollywood.

 iStevie

-iStevie is a short, nerdy looking student who is into high tech gadgetry.
+iStevie is a short, nerdy-looking student who is into high-tech gadgetry.
 He communicates purely through beatboxing, which everyone else is somehow able to understand.

 Kath Katherson

-Voiced by Teresa Gallagher, Kath Katherson is a newscaster who frequently reports on events happening in Beverly Heights.
+Kath Katherson (voiced by Teresa Gallagher) is a newscaster who frequently reports on events happening in Beverly Heights.

 Lorenzo

 Lorenzo is Principal Ponzi's pet bird and companion.
 He even wears a mini-toupée and pair of glasses identical to Ponzi's.

 Miss Rumsfeld

 Miss Rusmfeld is Spencer's homeroom teacher.
 She appears to have been teaching for a very long time, as Principal Ponzi has admitted to being a former student of hers.
 She does not reciprocate his crush on her.